 In summing up the day, Lisa Feldt, CBF Vice President of Environmental Protection & Restoration said, "It speaks a thousand words when a farmer can engage with other farmers and tell them why something is good.
 The win-win situation is not only for the farmer, but for the environment, soil health, and water as well."

 "It's pretty amazing that the Alberts invited everyone to the farm to share this and hopefully get some additional landowners to adopt some practices like these, and to keep spreading the word about what forest riparian buffers can do," added Adrienne Gemberling of the Chesapeake Conservancy.

 "Farmers talking to farmers is meaningful and impactful," said Bill Chain, CBF Senior Agriculture Program Manager in Pennsylvania.

 "Today was about partnerships," Harry Campbell, CBF Executive Director in Pennsylvania said.
 "Individual landowners, conservationists, agriculture specialists, soil scientists, and others coming together to demonstrate how we can have clean and healthy soils, water, and food."

 For more information about the Keystone 10 Million Trees Partnership go to www.TenMillionTrees.org.

 Issues in this Post

-Land Use Agriculture Chesapeake Clean Water Blueprint Forest Loss Habitat Degradation Keystone Ten Million Trees Partnership Polluted Runoff The Susquehanna River Trees Water Quality Pennsylvania Office
+Land Use Agriculture Chesapeake Clean Water Blueprint Forest Loss Habitat Degradation Keystone Ten Million Trees Partnership Runoff Pollution The Susquehanna River Trees Water Quality Pennsylvania Office